lordspline/linux/Documentation/admin-guide/quickly-build-trimmed-linux.rst

 Space requirements
 ------------------

-   *Ensure to have enough free space for building and installing Linux.*
+   *Ensure to have enough free space for building and installing Peenux.*
    [:ref:`... <diskspace_sbs>`]

 The numbers mentioned are rough estimates with a big extra charge to be on the